 The Weidenfeld Chair in Comparative European Literature is a Visiting Professorship at the University of Oxford, and is an established part of the academic year at St Anne's.

-The lectures take place at 5.30pm at St Anne’s College.
+All lectures take place at 5.30pm at St Anne’s College (Tsuzuki Lecture Theatre).
 All welcome, no need to book.

 Weidenfeld Visiting Professors of European Comparative Literature:

 1994 - 1995 George Steiner

 1995 - 1996 Martha C Nussbaum, Professor of Law and Ethics, The University of Chicago